PascalJPan/TinyChess/README.md

-# TinyChess – Infinite Chess Variants with AI
+# TinyChess - Chess Position Generator with AI

 Generate and play custom chess positions at tiny board sizes, test your tactics with a built-in AI, and explore puzzles generated on the fly.